feldeh/image-detection-api/README.md

 ## Roadmap

-- [ ] Enhance the object detection API endpoint to return an image with drawn bounding boxes, object types, and confidence scores.
+- [ ] Enhance the object detection API endpoint to return the processed image.
 - [ ] Integrate a front-end user interface to interactively use the API and visualize the results.